daptin/daptin/docs_markdown/docs/index.md

 Daptin is a headless CMS server which servers data from MySQL/PostgreSQL/SQLite over JSONAPI.org and GraphQL.
 With Daptin you can design your data model and have a production ready JSON API online in minutes.

+## Why use daptin

 Easily consume the following features on any device

-- Relational database backed persistent data
+- Database backed persistent data
-- CRUD JSON API
+- CRUD JSON API/GraphQL
 - User and group management and access control
 - Social login with oauth2: tested with google, github, linkedin
 - Actions for abstracting out business flows